All Episodes

 But apparently there is something out there called federal budget cuts.

-If you're wondering what has been uh what is being cut is if you're wondering uh whether they are cutting uh into Social Security or the entitlement programs, no.
+If you're wondering what is being cut, if you're wondering whether they are cutting into Social Security or the entitlement programs, no.

-Those heartless Republicans have cut into the budget that enable scientists to look into why pelicans are starving.
+Those heartless Republicans have cut into the budget that enables scientists to look into why pelicans are starving.

-So the there's this whole pelican genocide, pelicanicide that is going on off the West Coast that uh is frustrating Anna Weinstein, Seabird program manager for the National Audubon Society in San Francisco.
+So there's this whole pelican genocide, pelicanicide, that is going on off the West Coast that is frustrating Anna Weinstein, Seabird Program Manager for the National Audubon Society in San Francisco.

-Uh we don't think it's okay for the US Fish and Wildlife Service to do a high five and walk away from the brown pelican, just as it seems to be entering troubled waters.
+We don't think it's okay for the U.S. Fish and Wildlife Service to do a high five and walk away from the brown pelican, just as it seems to be entering troubled waters.

 This sounds like Thanksgiving at the beach.

-The uh the US Fish and Wildlife Service has done a high five and walked away from the brown pelican just as it's entering uh the troubled waters.
+The U.S. Fish and Wildlife Service has done a high five and walked away from the brown pelican just as it's entering the troubled waters.

-There are the there are so few resources since mandatory budget cuts.
+There are so few resources since mandatory budget cuts.

-The sequester is killing off the brown pelican uh on off the west coast of the United States.
+The sequester is killing off the brown pelican off the west coast of the United States.

-Heartless Republicans uh will not even permit scientists to have the resources to gather.
+Heartless Republicans will not even permit scientists to have the resources to gather.

-There is long term data on Pelican populations uh according to Dan Anderson at the University of California, Davis.
+There is long-term data on pelican populations, according to Dan Anderson at the University of California, Davis.

 Who knows?